Does Endometriosis Hurt all the Time?

 Sadly for me, egg whites are my LAST food intolerance (I used to have about 100) that has a direct impact on my symptoms.
 If I eat egg white, I feel pelvic pain.
 It’s that black and white.

-For some of us, removing an offending food can literally make 90% of the pain go away.
 The biggies include gluten, dairy, and eggs, although some people react to other things.
-As I talk about in Heal Endo, the goal is to remove triggers to heal the system, but with the long-term goal of eating as wide and diverse as you can!
+As I talk about in my book Heal Endo, the goal is to remove triggers to heal the system, but with the long-term goal of eating as wide and diverse as you can!
 Indeed, dairy and eggs are highly nutritious…

 To start out, consider my book the 4-Week Endometriosis Diet Plan.
 It cuts out dairy and gluten, and gives low FODMAP, low Histamine, and Egg free options!
 It’s a great 30 day reset to simply see if food intolerance are contributing to your pain.